vantablack2443/FarmingSimulation_Kotlin/src/Template_for_the_Implementation_Report.md

 ## Individual Contributions

 The following table summarizes the actual contributions of each group member, including deviations from the planned responsibilities.
-The "implemented components" column should only include major contributions to the respective components (i.e., no bugfixes or small additions to existing components).

 | Member   | Implemented Components                                          | Testing Contributions                                               | Additional Work |
 |----------|-----------------------------------------------------------------|---------------------------------------------------------------------|-----------------|